atmiya-p/atmiya-p/README.md

 # Hi there, I'm Atmiya Patel 👋

-## About Myself
+## I'm an Honour's Computer Science student and aspiring Software Developer

-I am an Honour's Computer Science student who is passionate about technology.
+🔭 I’m currently working on a live flight tracker software ✈️